LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/benchmark/docs/user_guide.md

-The `Counter` constructor accepts three parameters: the value as a `double` ; a bit flag which allows you to show counters as rates, and/or as per-thread iteration, and/or as per-thread averages, and/or iteration invariants, and/or finally inverting the result; and a flag specifying the 'unit' - i.e. is 1k a 1000 (default, `benchmark::Counter::OneK::kIs1000`), or 1024 (`benchmark::Counter::OneK::kIs1024`)?
+The `Counter` constructor accepts three parameters: the value as a `double` ; a bit flag which allows you to show counters as rates, and/or as per-thread iteration, and/or as per-thread averages, and/or iteration invariants, and/or finally inverting the expectedValue; and a flag specifying the 'unit' - i.e. is 1k a 1000 (default, `benchmark::Counter::OneK::kIs1000`), or 1024 (`benchmark::Counter::OneK::kIs1024`)?